canonical/mongodb-operator/documentation/tutorial.md

 - [Contribute to the code base](https://github.com/canonical/mongodb-operator)

 ## Remove Charmed MongoDB and Juju
-If you're done using Charmed MongoDB and Juju and would like to free up resources on your machine you can remove Charmed MongoDB and Juju. *Disclaimer when you remove Charmed MongoDB as shown below you will lose all the data in MongoDB.
-Further when you remove Juju as shown below you will lose access to any other applications you have hosted on Juju.*
+If you're done using Charmed MongoDB and Juju and would like to free up resources on your machine, you can remove Charmed MongoDB and Juju. *Warning: when you remove Charmed MongoDB as shown below you will lose all the data in MongoDB.
+Further, when you remove Juju as shown below you will lose access to any other applications you have hosted on Juju.*

 To remove Charmed MongoDB and the model it is hosted on run the command:
 ```shell
 juju destroy-model tutorial --destroy-storage
 ```

-Next step is to remove the juju controller.
+Next step is to remove the Juju controller.
 You can see all of the available controllers by entering `juju controllers`.
 To remove the controller enter:
 ```shell
 juju destroy-controller overlord
 ```

-Finally to remove juju all together enter:
+Finally to remove Juju altogether, enter:
 ```shell
 sudo snap remove juju --purge
 ```